CENSUY/kamera-phis/README.md

 ### Credits

-<p>WebCamPhishing is created to help in penetration testing and ethical hacking it's not responsible for any misuse or illegal purposes.</p>
+<p>kamera-phis is created to help in penetration testing and ethical hacking it's not responsible for any misuse or illegal purposes.</p>
-<p>WebCamPhishing is inspired by https://github.com/thelinuxchoice/ and https://github.com/techchipnet/ Big thanks to @thelinuxchoice and @techchip</p>
+<p>kamera-phis is inspired by https://github.com/thelinuxchoice/ and https://github.com/techchipnet/ Big thanks to @thelinuxchoice and @techchip</p>

 ## ©
 <br />